 4. Disable Third-Party Antivirus and Firewall

-Who knows if you have been facing this chrome error due to your security program installed on your PC?
+Who knows if you have been facing this chrome error due to the security program installed on your PC?
 It may happen.
 So, To fix ERR_QUIC_PROTOCOL_ERROR, you can uninstall your antivirus and firewall temporarily.

 These are the most effective methods to resolve your problem.
 If you have any necessary information or question, you can comment below.